cboulanger/bibliograph/readme.md

 Bibliograph

-- is an application that lets you collect, edit, and publish bibliographic data collaboratively on the web.
+- is an application that lets you collect, edit, and publish bibliographic data collaboratively on the web;
-- has a modern and intuitive user interface that makes the daily life of working with bibliographies and library collections easy and fun.
+- has a modern and intuitive user interface that makes the daily life of working with bibliographies and library collections easy and fun;
-- allows researchers, librarians, teachers and students work together online without having to install software locally.
+- allows researchers, librarians, teachers and students work together online without having to install software locally;
 - is fully open source and free to download, install, use and adapt to your particular need.

 Bibliograph can be used by

-- scholars and librarians who want to publish a library collection or a thematic bibliography online
+- scholars and librarians who want to publish a library collection or a thematic bibliography online;
-- groups of researchers who work together in a research project and want to collect and share bibliographic references
+- groups of researchers who work together in a research project and want to collect and share bibliographic references;
-- professors and teachers who want to share bibliographic information with their students
+- professors and teachers who want to share bibliographic information with their students.

 Features
 --------
-- Organize bibliographic records in static folders or dynamic collections based on queries
+- Organize bibliographic records in static folders or dynamic collections based on queries;
-- Rich metadata, Autocompletion and duplicate detection
+- Rich metadata, Autocompletion and duplicate detection;
-- Allows natural language queries like "title contains hamlet and author beginswith shake"
+- Allows natural language queries like "title contains hamlet and author beginswith shake";
-- Fine-grained access control system with users, roles, groups and permissions allows flexible user management and contol of who is allowed to view, enter, edit and delete data.
+- Fine-grained access control system with users, roles, groups and permissions allows flexible user management and contol of who is allowed to view, enter, edit and delete data;
-- Unlimited amount of separate databases
+- Unlimited amount of separate databases;
-- Imports data from library catalogues (through Z39.50 interface) and from various file-based data formats (RIS, BibTeX, Endnote, MODS, and more)
+- Imports data from library catalogues (through Z39.50 interface), from various file-based data formats (RIS, BibTeX, Endnote, MODS, and more), and from RSS feeds.
-- Export into/import from open formats and publish folders as RSS feeds, import from those feeds
+- Export into various open formats and publish folders as RSS feeds;
-- Formats bibliographic records with various citation styles (APA, Chicago, ...) using CSL templates and the citeproc style processor (http://citationstyles.org)
+- Formats bibliographic records with various citation styles (APA, Chicago, ...) using CSL templates and the citeproc style processor (http://citationstyles.org);
-- Can create and restore snapshot backups of individual databases
+- Ability to create and restore snapshot backups of individual databases;
-- LDAP integration to connect to existing LDAP servers
+- LDAP integration to connect to existing LDAP servers;
-- Optionally provides a user forum
+- Optionally provides a user forum;
-- Fully open source, can be easily adapted and extended
+- Fully open source, can be easily adapted and extended by plugins.

 Plugins
 -------